Toamasina (Tamatave)

 Practical Information

-- As Madagascar’s major port city, Toamasina is one of the few coastal destinations that are relatively easy to get to by land – a good network of roads links it to Antananarivo and the journey takes about seven hours.
-There are, however, also daily flights from Antananarivo for those who want to minimise travel time.
+- As Madagascar’s major port city, Toamasina is one of the few coastal destinations that are relatively easy to get to by land – a good network of roads links it to Antananarivo, and the journey takes about seven hours.
+There are, however, also daily flights from Antananarivo for those who want to minimize travel time.

-- As a holiday destination, Toamasina is probably Madagascar’s most weather-dependant – visiting midyear is magical experience whereas during the wetter summer months (December to April) the rainfall can feel endless and there is always the risk of cyclones.
+- As a holiday destination in Madagascar, Toamasina is probably Madagascar’s most weather-dependent – visiting midyear is a magical experience.
+In contrast, during the wetter summer months (December to April), the rainfall can feel endless, and there is always the risk of cyclones.